Whether your horses are located at home or on an agistment property you must plan and prepare for their safety.

 If your property isn’t safe

-Move your horses to a safer location before fire threatens your property.
+Move your horses to a safer location before a fire starts.
 Once a fire has started, it is unlikely you will be able to safely move your horses to another location.
 Bushfires can travel quickly and roads will be dangerous, or possibly closed.

 Develop your plan to temporarily move your horses on Severe, Extreme or Code Red days to: